Tastigernet/cache-guardian/INSTALL.md

 The Guardian supports two mode of operations:

-1. You don't have a daemon (`conceald`) pre-installed, the Guardian takes care of everything.
+1. You don't have `cache-daemon` pre-installed, the Guardian takes care of everything.
 2. You have the daemon pre-installed and the Guardian monitors that instance.

-If you have a type 1 installation, you can use the build in updater for the daemon.
+If you have a type 1 installation, you can use the built in updater for the daemon.
 Simply do:

 ```bash
 ./guardian-linux64 --node update
 ```

-The Guardian will download and update the latest stable daemon (`conceald`).
+The Guardian will download and update the latest stable daemon (`cache-daemon`).
 Or if you have a fresh install and don't have the daemon yet, the Guardian will download it and install it on the first run automatically. **Note** however, that precompiled binaries are **only available** for Windows and for Ubuntu 16.04 and 18.04 LTS.
-On other Linux versions, you will have to compile the daemon binaries yourself as described [here](https://github.com/ConcealNetwork/conceal-core#compiling-conceal-from-source).
+On other Linux versions, you will have to compile the daemon binaries yourself.

 ### Guardian